Nick Leslau: Political activity

 Leslau has donated to the Conservative Party, and was a signatory to a letter to The Daily Telegraph during the 2015 United Kingdom general election campaign; which praised the party's economic policies, and claimed that a Labour government under Ed Miliband would "threaten jobs and deter investment".

 Leslau pledged to end donations to the Conservatives due to the government's ban on evictions during the COVID-19 pandemic, stating that: "I think the flippancy with which the property industry has been treated has been narrow-minded".

 Personal life

-Leslau and his wife Maxine have been married for approximately 30 years, and have three sons.
-They live in a £30 million property in Mayfair, London, own the Mediterranean-based yacht Mimi La Sardine, and also own a private aircraft Hawker 850XP.
+Leslau and his wife Maxine have been married for over 30 years, the couple have three sons.
+They previously lived in a £40 million property in Mayfair, London but now reside in Monte-Carlo, own the 40-metre Mediterranean-based yacht Mimi La Sardine, and also own a private aircraft Hawker 850XP.
 Leslau owns one of W. G. Grace's cricket bats as part of his extensive sports memorabilia collection, and was a part owner of Saracens F.C. rugby union club.
 In 2019, he stepped down from the board of Saracens after 21 years as board director.

 In early 2008, Leslau took part in the Channel 4 programme Secret Millionaire, giving away £225,000 in a ten-day visit to Possilpark, Glasgow.